 6. Application of Section 8 of Code

-(1) Subject to subregulation (2), the provisions of Section 8 of the Code are incorporated in these regulations and shall extend and apply to and in respect of all vessels and voyages to which the Act applies.
+(1) The provisions of Section 8 of the Code are incorporated in these regulations and shall extend and apply to and in respect of all vessels and voyages to which the Act applies.

-(2) The incorporation and application of Section 8 of the Code by subregulation (1) is subject to the following modifications —

-(a) in clause C.3, for “Class 2D and 2E Vessels” there shall be substituted the following —

-“ Class 2D and 2E Vessels 16 Metres and Over in Measured Length ”;

-(b) in clause C.3.2, for “all vessels 16 metres in measured length and over but less than 20 metres in measured length” there shall be substituted the following —

-“ all vessels of Classes 2A, 2B and 2C 20 metres in measured length and over but less than 24 metres in load line length and vessels of Classes 2D and 2E 16 metres and over in measured length ”.
+[(2) deleted]

+[Regulation 6 amended in Gazette 24 Oct 2008 p.
+4671.]

 7. Application of Section 9 of Code

 The provisions of Section 9 of the Code are incorporated in these regulations and shall extend and apply to and in respect of all vessels and voyages to which the Act applies.